-The diagrams with tables that immediately follow provide descriptions of the different controller modules and the power supply module that can be installed into the rear panel of an MSA 1040 controller enclosure.
-The controller module for your product is pre-configured with the appropriate external connector for the selected host interface protocol.
+The diagrams with tables that immediately follow provide descriptions of the different controller modules and power supply modules that can be installed into the rear panel of an MSA 2040 controller enclosure.
 Showing controller modules and power supply modules separately from the enclosure provides improved clarity in identifying the component items called out in the diagrams and described in the tables.

-Descriptions are also provided for optional drive enclosures supported by MSA 1040 controller enclosures for expanding storage capacity.
+Descriptions are also provided for optional drive enclosures supported by MSA 2040 controller enclosures for expanding storage capacity.

-MSA 1040 controller module-rear panel LEDs
+MSA 2040 SAN controller module-rear panel LEDs

-= FC LEDS = ISCSI LEDS LED Description Definition 1 Host 4/8 Gb FC Link Status/ Link Activity Off - No link detected.
+LED Description Definition 1 Host 4/8/16 Gb FC Link Status/ Link Activity Off - No link detected.
 Green - The port is connected and the link is up.
 Blinking green - The link has I/O or replication activity.
 2 Host 10GbE iSCSI Link Status/ Link Activity Off - No link detected.
 Green - The port is connected and the link is up.
 Blinking green - The link has I/O or replication activity.
 3 Network Port Link Active Status Off - The Ethernet link is not established, or the link is down.
 Green - The Ethernet link is up (applies to all negotiated link speeds).
 4 Network Port Link Speed Off - Link is up at 10/100base-T negotiated speeds.
 Amber - Link is up and negotiated at 1000base-T. 5 OK to Remove Off - The controller module is not prepared for removal.
 Blue - The controller module is prepared for removal.
 6 Unit Locator Off - Normal operation.
 Blinking white - Physically identifies the controller module.
 7 FRU OK Off - Controller module is not OK.
 Blinking green - System is booting.
 Green - Controller module is operating normally.
 8 Fault/Service Required Amber - A fault has been detected or a service action is required.
 Blinking amber - Hardware-controlled power-up or a cache flush or restore error.
 9 Cache Status Green - Cache contains unwritten data and operation is normal.
 The unwritten information can be log or debug data that remains in the cache, so a Green cache status LED does not, by itself, indicate that any user data is at risk or that any action is necessary.
 Off - In a working controller, cache is clean (contains no unwritten data).
 This is an occasional condition that occurs while the system is booting.
 Blinking green - A CompactFlash flush or cache self-refresh is in progress, indicating cache activity.
 See also Cache Status LED details.
 10 Expansion Port Status Off - The port is empty or the link is down.
 On - The port is connected and the link is up.

-&lt;sup>1 When in FC mode, the SFPs must be a qualified 8 Gb fibre optic option described in the QuickSpecs.
+&lt;sup>1 When in FC mode, the SFPs must be a qualified 8 Gb or 16 Gb fibre optic option described in the QuickSpecs.
+A 16 Gbit/s SFP can run at 16 Gbit/s, 8 Gbit/s, 4 Gbit/s, or auto-negotiate its link speed.
 An 8 Gbit/s SFP can run at 8 Gbit/s, 4 Gbit/s, or auto-negotiate its link speed.

-Figure 28 LEDs: MSA 1040 controller module (equipped with either FC or 10GbE iSCSI SFPs)
+Figure 35 LEDs: MSA 2040 SAN controller module (FC and 10GbE SFPs)